jovezhong/real-time-milvus/README.md

 1. Start the ZooKeeper service via `bin/zookeeper-server-start.sh config/zookeeper.properties`
 2. Start the Kafka broker service via `bin/kafka-server-start.sh config/server.properties`
 3. Create a topic via `bin/kafka-topics.sh --create --topic comments --bootstrap-server localhost:9092`
-4. Make sure you create a collection in Zilliz Cloud: `comments` with dimension=384 (screenshot)
+4. Make sure you create a collection in Zilliz Cloud: `comments` with dimension=384
 5. Start the Kafka Connect service via `bin/connect-standalone.sh config/connect-standalone.properties config/milvus-sink-connector.properties`

 ## Streaming ETL with Timeplus Proton

-The following SQL statements will setup a pipeline to read all hacker news comments and send them to the Kafka topic.
+The following SQL statements will set up a pipeline to read all hacker news comments and send them to the Kafka topic.
 Via the `zilliz-kafka-connect-milvus` such live data will be immediately available in Zilliz Cloud.

 ```sql
 CREATE EXTERNAL STREAM comments_topic(